delwinvanstrien/misinformation-detection-ml/README.md

 | Classification and Regression Tree | 4 Terminal Nodes          | 92.7%         |
 | Random Forest                      | 500 Trees & RSF Size 4    | 93.3%         |

-Overall, the Random Forest model achieved the highest accuracy for this dataset and predictor variables, with the CART model performing similarly.
-Logistic Regression had the lowest accuracy and comparatively higher error, though it still provided reasonable predictive performance.
+Overall, the random forest model achieved the highest accuracy for this dataset and predictor variables, with the CART model performing similarly.
+Logistic regression had the lowest accuracy and comparatively higher error, though it still provided reasonable predictive performance.

 <br>